 - Engine damage

 5. Avoid driving in deep snow.
-Driving in deep snow won’t only leave you stranded, it can cause damage to your car.
+Driving in deep snow won’t only leave you stranded, but it can cause damage to your car.
 Like puddles, you never know what’s lurking beneath.
 Packed snow containing road salt can get into places under your car causing rust.
 Deep snow can also damage your exhaust system.
-Depending on your car, exhaust systems can be elaborate and pricey to repair.
+Depending on your vehicle, exhaust systems can be elaborate and pricey to repair.
 If you ever notice your car shaking during winter, it’s likely from packed snow in your wheels.
-To eliminate the shaking, get rid of the snow by going through a car wash.
+To eliminate the shaking, remove the snow by going through a car wash.

 6. Avoid parking on the street.
-My two daughters are constantly bickering about who’s going to park in the street.
-While we have space in our driveway, they don’t want to play musical cars.
 If you can avoid parking in the street especially during winter storms, it’s in your best interest.
 This will help prevent your car from getting buried and sprayed directly by salt.
-Parking in the street also makes it more susceptible to damage from other cars and theft.
-Lastly, if your city has a winter parking ordinance, parking tickets can make a dent in your pocketbook.
+Parking in the street also makes it more susceptible to damage from other vehicles and theft.
+Lastly, if your city has a winter parking ordinance, parking tickets can dent your pocketbook.

-7. Buy touch up paint.
-Due to cold temperatures, applying touch up paint to a scratch or chip is challenging.
-However, just applying a little bit on bare metal can help fight corrosion.
-If you’ve been in an accident and your car is drivable, still make plans to get it into the body shop for repair sooner rather than later.
+7. Buy touch-up paint.
+Due to cold temperatures, applying touch-up paint to a scratch or chip is challenging.
+However, using a little bit on bare metal can help fight corrosion.
+If you’ve been in an accident and your car is drivable, plan to get it into the body shop for repair sooner rather than later.
 The longer bare metal is exposed, the more likely it’ll rust.

 Check out our other blogs for more winter car tips